Breast surgical oncology is a special subspecialty of surgical oncology that focuses on the diagnosis and treatment of breast cancer.

-Breast Biopsy: A breast biopsy is a procedure in which a small sample of breast tissue is removed and examined under a microscope for the presence of cancerous cells.
+A breast biopsy is a procedure in which a small sample of breast tissue is removed and examined under a microscope for the presence of cancerous cells.
 A biopsy is often recommended for a definitive diagnosis.
-There are several types of breast biopsy, including fine needle aspiration, core needle biopsy, and excisional biopsy.
-The type of biopsy recommended will depend on the size and location of the suspicious area in the breast.
+Fine needle aspiration, core needle biopsy, and excisional biopsy are the different types of biopsies recommended for breast cancer diagnosis.

-Mastectomy: Mastectomy is a surgical procedure that removes the entire breast.
-There are different types of mastectomy, namely:
+Mastectomy that removes the entire breast.
+There are different types of mastectomies, namely:

-- Total mastectomy: This type of mastectomy removes the entire breast, including the nipple and areola.
+Total mastectomy removes the entire breast, including the nipple and areola.

-- Skin-sparing mastectomy: This type of mastectomy removes the breast tissue and nipple.
+This procedure removes the breast tissue and nipple.
 However, the skin is left intact to facilitate reconstruction.

 The type of mastectomy that is recommended will depend on the size and stage of the breast cancer, as well as the patient’s overall health.

 During this procedure, the lymph nodes that are most likely to be affected by breast cancer are removed and examined for the presence of cancer cells.